 You'll be assessed in a wide range of ways that test your Health and Social Care management skills and reflect the demands of your management role, once you have graduated.
 These could include presentations, case studies, practical reports, critical reflective blogs, workbooks, practical projects, essays, exams, development plans, and proposals.

 We offer variety in the way we teach: sometimes we'll set you problems so you can find the answers for yourself, sometimes we'll lecture.
 Most modules use a mix of lectures and small group seminars, and there's a good blend of online activities using our Virtual Learning Environment, Minerva.
 We invite business leaders in to talk about their experience and we arrange visits to local businesses.
 All of our teaching methods facilitate your development as a self-directed learner.
 Many of our lecturers have a background in the area of health and social care.

 You’ll be given personal support in your study – we're a friendly team of academics, committed to helping you achieve your goals.

 This course offers or includes the following modules.
-Please check the programme document (below the main image on this page) for more information.
+Please check the programme document for more information.